 Embrace Street Food

-My partner and I have a goal when it comes to getting food in London: Try as many street food stalls as possible.
+Matt and I have a goal when it comes to getting food in London: Try as many street food stalls as possible.
 Reasonably priced, great variety, and some of the tastiest eats I’ve ever had, street food markets throughout the capital are the perfect way to grab something on the go.
 There’s plenty to choose from, and Time Out has some great recommendations.
-One of my personal faves is the Southbank Market, which takes place near Waterloo on weekends and has a great variety of stalls.
+One of my personal faves is the Southbank Market.
+It takes place near Waterloo on weekends and has a great variety of stalls.

 And Do Enjoy London’s Must-Sees